Please support SAAWA Weed Harvester Operating Fund

-2010 Weed Harvesting Project
+Benefits of Weed Harvesting

-Again this year, we are requesting shoreline property owners to contribute at least $50.00 toward the Annual Harvester Fund.
+Again this year, we are suggesting shoreline property owners contribute at least $50.00 toward the Annual Harvester Fund.
 Larger donations are greatly appreciated if it is possible, since they will allow us to expand operating hours.
 We will try to allocate more time to those areas contributing greater amounts to the Operating Fund.
 (Make sure you note your administrative area location with your contribution.)

 Shoreline property owners are encouraged to work with the weed harvester when it is in your area.
 As weeds are cut, excess weeds sometimes wash up on shore.
 If a property owner is there to help rake them into the Harvester intake, your area will be left cleaner and the harvesting proceeds very efficiently.